JamyDon/SCOI/README.md

 ![SCOI](diagram.svg)

 ## Citation
-If you find our work useful for your research, please cite our paper:
+If you find our work helpful, feel free to cite our paper:
 ```
 @inproceedings{tang-etal-2024-scoi,
     title = "{SCOI}: Syntax-augmented Coverage-based In-context Example Selection for Machine Translation",